 The annual allowance is the maximum amount of pension savings made by or in respect of an individual in a tax year.
 This limit is £40,000.
 The limit is tapered for those higher earners with adjusted income over £240,000, to a minimum allowance of £4,000.
 If contributions exceed the allowance, a tax charge may apply.

-In addition to the annual allowance, tax relief on an individual’s pension savings is restricted by a lifetime allowance ad the standard allowance is currently £1,073,000.
+In addition to the annual allowance, pension tax relief on an individual’s pension savings is restricted by a lifetime allowance and the standard allowance is currently £1,073,000.
 If benefits are drawn in excess of this amount then tax will be charged on the excess.
-Tax protections can apply to those who built up pension savings on the expectation that the higher levels that previously applies.
+Tax protections can apply to those who built up pension savings on the expectation that the higher levels previously applied.